‘Poorest of the poor’ isn’t some catchy little slogan …

 So this morning, in an effort to shake off whatever has been bugging me, I went running on one of the toughest trails I know.
 It’s sandy, hilly and full of obstacles that always guarantee sweat, pain and occasionally some blood.
 It’s the best way I know to eliminate stress and also get a clear perspective on things…and after a mile or so, I realized what the problem was.

 When I was in Calcutta I wandered around by myself through the streets one day, getting lost once or twice and seeing things that someone from the West just isn’t prepared for.
-I saw children being bathed in puddles that were filled with excrement, families sleeping in the streets with only a mat and a tarp for a home, people and animals together picking through piles of food waste discarded on the streets by the vendors.
-I even heard a dog get killed and butchered for its meat.
+I saw children being bathed in puddles, families sleeping in the streets with only a mat and a tarp for a home, people and animals together picking through piles of food waste discarded on the streets by the vendors.

 As I walked through the streets, unable to fully process what I was seeing, I couldn’t even lift my camera to take a picture.
 Never in my wildest nightmares had I imagined that this level of poverty could exist in the modern world.